libratom/libratom/README.md

 Progress is displayed in a bar at the bottom of the window.
 To terminate a job early and shut down all workers, type Ctrl-C.

-The -m flag can be added to this command to write message bodies (stripped of inline attachments and HTML) and message headers to the message table:
+The -m flag can be added to this command to write message bodies (stripped of inline attachments and markup) and message headers to the message table:

 ```shell
 (venv) user@host:~$ ratom entities -p -m /path/to/PST-or-mbox-file-or-directory